 Excursions Riviera Maya: Xcaret, Mexico, The Underground River Float

 Next up for us was the underground river.
-Be sure and come prepared with your bathing suit on underneath your clothes (although they do have nice changing facilities).
+Be sure and come prepared with your bathing suit underneath your clothes (although they do have nice changing facilities).
 Starting at the take-off station, they have these huge bags they give you where you put in all the stuff you don’t want to float down the cave river with.
-They issue you a lifejacket, a tube, and a headlamp, then you give the bag guy your locked-up gear and he will have it for you when you are at the end of the river.
+Then they issue you a lifejacket, a tube, and a headlamp, then you give the bag guy your locked-up gear and he will have it for you when you are at the end of the river.
 It is a great system and it makes for a relaxing adventure for a family with kids and it is even fun for couples or groups of friends, as well.

 Mayan River: Xcaret Park